robotkernel-hal/module_pdpreprocessor/README.md

-The module **libmodule_pd_preprocessor.so** is used to scale, cast and convert process data device members.
+The module **libmodule_pdpreprocessor.so** is used to scale, cast and convert process data device members.

 # Functional principle